animatedb/oovaide/web/readme.txt

 	Using Oovcde to build requires MinGW or MinGW-builds because they supply the nm and ld tools.

-	Required for analysis with standard MinGW include files:
+	Required for analysis if using standard include files:
-	MinGW:
+	MinGW or cygwin:
 		For Oovcde Analysis: CLang has hard coded paths, typical path is \MinGW, use -v to see paths